 Wokeness Is Everywhere: Tales from Small Town Tennessee

 An edited version of this essay originally appeared in The Federalist on January 13, 2021 as “Leftists Are Colonizing Red Towns Like Mine, And Local Republicans Are Clueless” (here).
-Thanks to Power Line, Real Clear Politics (here), Real Clear Policy, and The New American (here)!
+Thanks to Power Line, Real Clear Politics (here), Real Clear Policy (here), The New American (here), Fox & Friends (here), Bobbie Patray at Tennessee Eagle Forum (here), and The Tennessee Star (here)!
+And I especially want to thank the Daily Times and its readers for proving my point by squealing like a stuck pig (here, here, and here).
+An Honorable Mention for the sputtering rebuttal at The Wonkette, bless her heart (here).

 As 2020 wound to a close, pundits noted the growing toll of progressive policies on residents of blue states, prompting a migration from places like California, New York, New Jersey, and Illinois to Republican-run states such as Texas and Florida, which offer lower taxes and a better business climate.
 Indeed, in addition to losing Oracle, Charles Schwab, Hewlett Packard, and Elon Musk, for the first time in its history California is expected to lose a congressional seat in the upcoming decennial census allocation, due to its stagnating population compared to robust growth in some Sun Belt states.
 Texas is expected to gain three seats, and Florida is expected to pick up two.